-c) Certain lease arrangements include the options to extend or terminate the lease before the end of the lease term.
+- c) Certain lease arrangements include the options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities include these options when it is reasonably certain that they will be exercised.
-Lease liability and ROU asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.

-d) Short term leases and leases of low-value assets
+Lease liabilities and ROU assets have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows. - d) Short term leases and leases of low-value assets